 States pay the Medicare premiums for people who receive SSI benefits if they are also eligible for Medicaid.

-If you get SSI and have Medicare, you will also be eligible for Extra Help with Medicare Prescription Drug Coverage without filing a separate application.
-See our web site, Help With Medicare Prescription Drug Plan Costs.
+If you get SSI and have Medicare, you will also be eligible for Extra Help with Medicare Prescription Drug Plan Costs without filing a separate application.
+See www.ssa.gov/medicare/prescriptionhelp/ on our website.

 You may qualify for help with certain Medicare costs under the programs below if: